otrv4/otrv4/otrv4.md

 1. In the case of the non-interactive DAKE, ask the Prekey Server for a forged conversation.
 1. Include long-term "forger" keys in the DAKEs for both participants.
-OTRv4 does not include this.
+This is the choice that OTRv4 has chosen.

 ### Prekey Server Forged Conversations